 In June of 1776, John Adams, in Philidelphia helping establish a nation, wrote to his wife Abigail, “Our misfortunes in Canada are enough to melt a heart of stone.
-The small pox is ten times more terrible than Britons, Canadians, and Indians together.
+The smallpox is ten times more terrible than Britons, Canadians, and Indians together.
 This was the cause of our precipitate retreat from Quebeck [sic]; this is the cause of our disgraces at the Cedars.”
-It was obvious the disease was mightier than the British and Continental Army and was the cause of the Americans’ defeat in Canada.
+It was apparent the disease was mightier than the British and Continental Army and was the cause of the Americans’ defeat in Canada.

 America’s First Medical Mandate

-General Washington was well aware of what happened in Canada and feared that not taking any steps to prevent the diseases spread amongst the troops would lead to disaster.
-Washington wrote a letter to Dr. William Shippen Jr., Medical Director of the Continental Army in February 1777 which said in part, “Finding the Small pox to be spreading much and fearing that no precaution can prevent it from running through the whole of our Army, I have determined that the troops shall be inoculated.
+General Washington was well aware of what happened in Canada and feared that not taking any steps to prevent the disease’s spread amongst the troops would lead to disaster.
+Washington wrote a letter to Dr. William Shippen Jr., Medical Director of the Continental Army, in February 1777, which said in part, “Finding the Smallpox to be spreading much and fearing that no precaution can prevent it from running through the whole of our Army, I have determined that the troops shall be inoculated.
 This Expedient may be attended with some inconveniences and some disadvantages, but yet I trust in its consequences will have the most happy effects.”

 With that order, General Washington enacted the first medical mandate in American History.
 Though firm in his resolve, some called it a mistake and even brought doubt to himself.
-He stood fast to the order though and instructed Congress that all troops must be inoculated.
+He stood fast to the order and instructed Congress that all troops must be inoculated.
 To achieve this, all new recruits entering Philadelphia were inoculated, and divisions of the army were inoculated in five-day intervals, using private homes and churches as quarantine centers.
-And this was all done in secret, for if the British knew when the American troops were weak they would surely attack.
+And this was all done in secret, for if the British knew when the American troops were weak, they would surely attack.

 Gaining support for his medical mandate was slow, but by late 1777 the procedure had been established in the Continental Army.
 With the smallpox threat diminished, army enlistments surged.
-Many historians credit the medical mandate with American victory in the Revolutionary War and the creation of the United States.
+Many historians credit the medical mandate with the American victory in the Revolutionary War and the creation of the United States.